Cherry Blossom Night Lighting at Kiyomizudera Temple

 Now, time for a few tips based on our experience…

-One thing we did not learn from our research (and this could very well be due to insufficient research) is that the tickets for Kiyomizudera Temple’s night illumination differ from the day tickets to the temple.
+Tickets for Kiyomizudera Temple’s night illumination differ from the day tickets to the temple.
 Meaning, if you go during the day, you’ll have to purchase a separate ticket at night.
-We thought we were being clever by heading to Kiyomizu-dera Temple right before sunset, thinking we’d be able to see both sunset and nighttime in one fell swoop.
+Don’t think you’re being clever by heading to Kiyomizu-dera Temple right before sunset–you will not be able to see both sunset and nighttime in one fell swoop.

-My assumption is that this is a normal thing (although I can’t find any resources to corroborate my assumption) due to Kiyomizu-dera Temple’s higher elevation.
-During our visit in early April, all other popular sites were in peak bloom (perhaps a few days post-peak), and it looked like Kiyomizudera Temple was easily a week or more past peak.
+This is normal and owing to Kiyomizu-dera Temple’s higher elevation and types of cherry trees.
+During our past visits in early April, all other popular sites have been in peak bloom (perhaps a few days post-peak), and Kiyomizudera Temple was easily a week or more past peak at the same time.

 Plus, given that the night illumination at Kiyomizu-dera Temple only costs ~$4 and since this is one of the few temples in Kyoto open in the evening, it’s not like you have much to “risk” by doing this.